Frequently Asked Questions

 Will my dental treatments hurt?

-Dr. Fossum and Dr. Elmore are caring and compassionate dentists who go out of their way to eliminate discomfort and make patients feel safe.
+Dr. Fossum and Dr. Grosskopf are caring and compassionate dentists who go out of their way to eliminate discomfort and make patients feel safe.
 They offer sedation options to promote total relaxation and deliver an anxiety-free experience and the use of The Wand to deliver comfortable numbing.
 We care about your comfort and will strive to make your time with us soothing and successful.

 Does your office use lasers?